Benjamin-Russell/WAIzards/README.md

 Project by Benjamin Russell, 2016
 A simulation about battling Wizards with AI meant to begin very simply and behave more intelligently through a process of evolution.

-This is made in Visual Studio 2013, and uses SDL 2.
+This is made with C++ in Visual Studio 2013, and uses SDL 2.

 The project is in development, currently most of the AI is fleshed out.
 You can edit the file Resources/AI/Waizard1.txt, which is currently where all WAIzards poll their AI.
 I'll add a short AI guide below.
 The plan is to next end a level after a minute or a winner has been found.
 Then create the evolution system which will breed the most fit WAIzards, save their AI to new files, and start the next round.
 After, I plan to add more attacks, an interface with tons of customizability, and to generate reports of data on the simulation.